Dhebug/Encounter/FloppyBuilderVersion/documentation/memory.md

 Since the addresses are fixed in memory, there is no need for relocation or fancy bindings, the lodding/saving code just writes the values at these fixes addresses and call the various vectors, like "LoadFile" (jsr $FFF7) and "SaveData" (jsr $FFEC).

 ## Modules memory layout
-Each of the module has their own memory layout, most automatically laid out by the linker and assembler when assembling together all the zero page, text, data and  bss sections.
+Each of the module has their own memory layout, most automatically laid out by the linker and assembler when assembling together all the zero page[^3], text, data and  bss sections.

 The [last_module.s](../code/last_module.s) file is special and has to be placed at the very end of the list of files in each module:
 ```